kudostech/JOB-FINDER-APP/README.md

 # Job Finder App 👩‍💻👨‍💻

 A **responsive Job Finder application** built with **React.js** and **Tailwind CSS** to showcase frontend development skills.
-This project demonstrates clean UI design, responsive layouts, and modern frontend practices to demonstrates and showcase my skills. 🚀
+This project demonstrates clean UI design, responsive layouts, and modern frontend practices to impress employers and recruiters. 🚀

 ---